palladius/septober/README.md

 ### TODO

-	- Add Facebook login!
+	- Add Google/Facebook login!

+  - fix bugs (eg you cant DELETE a TODO as of now just arechive them!)

-    Things to add to this mirabolant script:
+  -  Things to add to this mirabolant script:
     - remove todos (They're app specific, consider them a proof of concept)
     - ask for root password on create (in rake db:seed more security)
     - Add tags to models.. and appropriate `acts_as_taggable` gem